92 Creative and Cheap Wedding Favour Ideas

 40. Bottle opener

-If you’re having crates of bottles at a festival style wedding, a bottle opener favour will be a seriously useful gift.
+If you’re having crates of bottles at a festival style wedding, bottle opener wedding favours will be a seriously useful gift.
 You can personalise them and even get flat ones that fit in a wallet like a credit card.

 Wedding favours for women

 You can get alcohol flavoured lip balms like gin, Prosecco or a cocktail, so choose your favourite tipple and give female guests a celebratory beauty treat.